Dess–Martin periodinane: Preparation

 The classic method presented by R. K. Boeckman and J. J. Mullins involved heating a solution of potassium bromate, sulfuric acid, 2-iodobenzoic acid to afford IBX (1-hydroxy-1,2-benziodoxol-3(1H)-one 1-oxide, 2-iodoxybenzoic acid).
 IBX was then acylated using acetic acid and acetic anhydride.

+Structure

+DMP has square pyramidal geometry with 4 heteroatoms in basal positions and one apical phenyl group.

 Oxidation mechanism

 Dess–Martin periodinane is mainly used as an oxidant for complex, sensitive and multifunctional alcohols.
 One of the reasons for its effectiveness is its high selectivity towards complexation of the hydroxyl group, which allows alcohols to rapidly perform ligand exchange; the first step in the oxidation reaction.

 Proton NMR has indicated that using one equivalent of alcohol forms the intermediate diacetoxyalkoxyperiodinane.
 The acetate then acts as a base to deprotonate the α-H from the alcohol to afford the carbonyl compound, iodinane, and acetic acid.

 When a diol or more than one equivalent of alcohol is used, acetoxydialkoxyperiodinane is formed instead.
 Due to the labile nature of this particular periodinane, oxidation occurs much faster.

 Schreiber and coworkers have shown that water increases the rate of the oxidation reaction.
 Dess and Martin had originally observed that the oxidation of ethanol was increased when there was an extra equivalent of ethanol.
 It is believed that the rate of dissociation of the final acetate ligand from the iodine is increased, because of the electron-donating ability of the hydroxyl group (thus weakening the I-OAc bond).